AlbertineN/yolo/explanation.md

 Run the command `kubectl create -f manifest/client/yoloclientdep.yaml -n development` to create the pod Run the comand `kubectl apply -f manifest/client/service.yaml -n -development` to expose our pod externaly on port 3000

+### Accesing our application
+Run the command `kubectl get svc -n development` to get the ip addresses asigned to our application.
+On the list look for the yoloclient service and copy its external ip and post it on the url. add port 3000 then hit enter to access the website.

+In my case the link will be   http://35.196.73.143:3000/